 This rule applies to all company standards.
 Standards are important because they ensure your experience at work is consistent and enjoyable.
 For example, if there was no standard to stack the dishes in the dishwasher when you were finished using them, dishes would build up and create a big mess in the kitchen!

 Do you know the nice way to correct someone?

 When the 'mistake' the person made is not an actual mistake, but something that the company has decided to do in one way for consistency, without a strong argument.

-Tiny Tip: I’d use international format on your phone number so people outside the USA can just click to dial - as per https://rules.ssw.com.au/great-email-signaturesFigure: Good example - nicely informing of a small standard oversight
+Tiny Tip: I’d use international format on your phone number so people outside Australia can just click to dial - as per https://rules.ssw.com.au/great-email-signaturesFigure: Good example - nicely informing of a small standard oversight

 Important things = Tip

 When there is a proven better way to do something different from what the person has done.
 You should try to include the reasons.